Aloysia Weber: Her relationship with Mozart

 Around 1777, the 21-year-old Wolfgang Amadeus Mozart spent some time in Mannheim, where he had hoped (in vain, it turned out) to find employment.
 Mozart undertook to teach Aloysia in singing.
 This is less implausible than it might seem, since according to Mahling, Mozart was himself a trained (former) soprano, instructed in childhood (1764–1765) by a celebrated castrato, Giovanni Manzuoli.
 Mozart had performed in public as a singer repeatedly up until he was 13, after which perhaps puberty proved a barrier to further performances.
 Mozart was also an experienced composer of operas, familiar with all aspects of opera production from his journeys to Italy.

 At the time of this instruction, Aloysia was already a very advanced pupil.
 Mozart felt that she already commanded an excellent cantabile style but felt she could use some work on highly virtuosic passages of rapid notes.
 He wrote to his father:

 [Mlle Weber] sings from her heart and most likes singing cantabile.
 I have brought her through the grand aria to the passages, because it is necessary when she comes to Italy for her to sing bravura arias.
 She will certainly not forget cantabile, because that is her natural inclination.

-To achieve this end, Mozart taught Aloysia to sing number of arias that included bravura passages, taken from his earlier work in Italy.
+To achieve this end, Mozart taught Aloysia to sing a number of arias that included bravura passages, taken from his earlier work in Italy.
 By Mozart's own account, Aloysia was a very fine pupil, and at the end of the instruction period he wrote a kind of examination piece, the recitative and aria K. 294 "Alcandro, lo confesso/Non sò, d'onde viene".
 As Mozart wrote to his father: